 I started thinking about the blog posts that I have made about David’s beef brisket.
 I’ve told you we smoked a brisket.
-I’ve told you about making enchiladas and sandwiches with the leftovers, but I really haven’t told you how David smokes his beef brisket to perfection, The Mountain Kitchen Beef Brisket.
+I’ve told you about making enchiladas, mac and cheese and sandwiches with the leftovers, but I really haven’t told you how David smokes his beef brisket to perfection, The Mountain Kitchen Beef Brisket.
 Brisket is one of the big three BBQ meats, right up there with ribs and pork shoulder.
 In my opinion, the perfect brisket is the holy grail of barbecue— It is my absolute favorite smoked meat, mainly because it is beef.

 (Click HERE to learn more about brisket)

 Brisket is often pursued, but rarely attained.
 Low and slow is the golden rule — a low cooking temperature and a slow cooking speed, until it’s tender enough to cut with the side of a fork.
 The goal to a well cooked beef brisket is a thick moist slab of meat, with a crusty “bark”, a vivid smoke ring, and meat so smokey, you nearly gorge yourself into a food coma.

 Here are David’s 10 Steps to Smoking The Perfect Beef Brisket:

 The Mountain Kitchen Beef Brisket | Servings: 8-12 | Time: 5+ Hours

 - 1 beef brisket (about 5 pounds), with fat cap at least ¼-inch thick (We only cooked half of a brisket.
 This time we smoked the tip portion)

 - Charcoal Grill or Water Smoker – Sorry folks, gas grills simply cannot produce a properly smoked brisket